jamestsakalos/comspat/README.md

 1993; Juhász-Nagy & Podani, 1983).

-To assist users in detecting and interpreting spatial associations and infering assembly mechanisms, comspat offers complete spatial randomness and random shift null models, which assists users to disentangle the textural, intraspecific, and interspecific effects on the observed spatial patterns.
+To assist users in detecting and interpreting spatial associations and inferring assembly mechanisms, comspat offers complete spatial randomness and random shift null models, which assists users to disentangle the textural, intraspecific, and interspecific effects on the observed spatial patterns.
 Our open-sourced package provides a vignette that